Planning and Learning with Adaptive Lookahead: Contraction-Based Adaptive Lookahead

 \section{Contraction-Based Adaptive Lookahead}

 In this section, we introduce the concept of dynamically adapting the planning lookahead horizon during runtime, based on the online obtained contraction.

-As shown in \cref{exmp: chain mdp}, $h$-PI convergence rate can be achieved when using lookahead larger than $1$ in just $h$ states.
-A prominent question is thus how to choose these states?
-In the example, the chosen states are evidently those with maximal distance between their $1$-step improvement and optimal value, i.e.,

-In this section, we show this approach also leads to theoretical guarantees on the convergence of the PI algorithm.
+In \cref{exmp: chain mdp}, $h$-PI convergence rate can be achieved when using a lookahead larger than $1$ in just $h$ states.
+The question is how to choose these states?
+In the example, the chosen states are evidently those with the maximal distance between their $1$-step improvement and optimal value, i.e., $ \argmax_{s \in \calS} |V^\star(s) - T[V^{\pi_t}](s)|. $ In this section, we show that this approach also leads to theoretical guarantees on the convergence of the PI algorithm.

-To understand the connection between convergence rates and the quantity in \cref{eq:BellmanMaxStates}, we need to delve into the theoretical properties of PI.
+To understand how the convergence rate depends on the distance of the $1$-step improvement from the approximate optimal value, we delve into the theoretical properties of PI.
 Since the standard $1$-step improvement yields a contraction of $\gamma$ while the $h$-step improvement gives $\gamma^h$, $h$-PI converges $h$ times faster than standard PI \cite{efroni2018beyond}.
-Importantly, this contraction is with respect to the $L_\infty$ norm; i.e., the states with the smallest contraction (that is, largest contraction coefficient) determine the convergence rate of PI.
-This behaviour is the source of weakness of using a fixed lookahead.
-Example~\ref{exmp: chain mdp} shows that one state may slow down convergence, but it also hints at an elegant solution: use a larger lookahead value in states with small contraction.
+Importantly, this contraction is with respect to the $L_\infty$ norm; i.e., the states with the worst (largest) contraction coefficient determine the convergence rate of PI.
+This behavior is the source of weakness of using a fixed lookahead.
+Example~\ref{exmp: chain mdp} shows that one state may slow down convergence, but it also hints at an elegant solution: {\em use larger lookahead in states with larger contraction coefficient}.

-We leverage the this observation and present two new algorithms: \algTPI{} which aims to achieve a fixed contraction in all states in reduced computational cost, and \algQPI{} which aims to achieve maximal contraction in every iteration within a fixed computational budget.
-While both algorithms seek to optimize a similar problem, their analysis differs and sheds light on the problem from different perspectives: \algTPI{} depends on the actual value of the contraction per state, while \algQPI{} considers the ordering with respect to the contraction factors of all states and the value itself is less significant.
+We leverage this observation and present two new algorithms: \algTPI{} which aims to achieve a fixed contraction in all states with a reduced computational cost, and \algQPI{} which aims to achieve maximal contraction in every iteration within a fixed computational budget.
+While both algorithms seek to optimize a similar problem, their analyses differ and shed light on the problem from different perspectives: \algTPI{} depends on the contraction factor per state, while \algQPI{} considers only the ordering of the states with respect to their contraction factors.

-In the coming subsections, our vanilla algorithms assume knowledge of $V^\star$.
-This is clearly a strong assumption.
-However, we make it only for the basis of our theoretical analysis.
-In \cref{sec:approximations} we provide analysis after relaxing this assumption while in \cref{sec:experiments,sec:atari} we present experiments that use alternative warm-start value functions.